MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 This system view is the starting point for troubleshooting all Database Mail issues.

 When troubleshooting Database Mail, search the `sysmail_event_log` view for events that are related to email failures.
-Some messages (such as the failure of the Database Mail external program) are not associated with specific emails.
+Some messages (such as the failure of the Database Mail external program) aren't associated with specific emails.

 `Sysmail_event_log` contains one row for each Windows or SQL Server message that's returned by the Database Mail system.
 In SQL Server Management Studio (SSMS), right-click **Management** > **Database Mail**, and select **View Database Mail Log** to check the Database Mail log as follows: